Pricing, bundling, and driver behavior in crowdsourced delivery: Literature review

 \section{Literature review}

-The primary contribution of this paper is the development of an exact solution algorithm that integrates task bundling, bundle assignment to \crowdshippers, and compensation decisions while explicitly modeling the compensation- and bundle-dependent acceptance probabilities of \crowdshippers.
-To the best of our knowledge, prior crowdsourced delivery literature has addressed these elements either individually or partially.

-In this literature review, we discuss studies explicitly addressing at least one of these aspects, while highlighting their key assumptions and limitations compared to our approach.
-Throughout this review, we consistently use the term “occasional driver” to refer to all types of crowdsourced drivers, regardless of the original terminology employed by their authors.
+\blue{Major contributions of this paper include the simultaneous consideration of task bundling and compensation decisions while explicitly modeling the compensation- and bundle-dependent acceptance probabilities of \crowdshippers and the development of an exact solution algorithm that integrates these aspects.} To the best of our knowledge, prior crowdsourced delivery literature has addressed these elements either individually or partially. \blue{\cref{tab:literature} provides an overview of the related literature indicating which papers consider acceptance probability, compensation and bundling.
+If an article considers more than one of these dimensions, the table also highlights how they are integrated.
+Specifically, sequential indicates that decisions are made consecutively, whereas joint indicates that they are determined simultaneously.
+In this literature review, we further discuss these studies and highlight their key assumptions and limitations compared to our approach.} Throughout this review, we consistently use the term “occasional driver” to refer to all types of crowdsourced drivers, regardless of the original terminology employed by their authors.
 A broader overview of the crowdsourced delivery literature is given in \citet{savelsbergh2024challenges}.
-Additionally, since our methodology uses generic logistic regression models for estimating acceptance probabilities—allowing the integration of any suitable acceptance model, we omit detailed discussions of model fitting and instead refer to studies by \citet{le_modeling_2019} and \citet{mohri_modeling_2024}.

 Several studies consider settings in which the operator allocates individual delivery tasks to occasional drivers. \citet{gdowska_stochastic_2018, santini_probabilistic_2022} and \citet{ausseil_online_2024} consider acceptance probabilities but neglect the compensation decisions.
 These studies also assume static acceptance probabilities within the allocation decisions, though \citet{ausseil_online_2024} introduce a dynamic mechanism to update probabilities based on past driver responses.
 A group of more closely related works (\citet{barbosa_data-driven_2023, hou_optimization_2022, cinar2024role}) explicitly model compensation-dependent acceptance probabilities together with compensation decisions.
 Specifically, \citet{barbosa_data-driven_2023} consider identical acceptance probabilities and compensations for all drivers, employing approximation methods for compensation optimization. \citet{hou_optimization_2022} optimize task assignment and compensation decisions sequentially in a heuristic manner, while \citet{cinar2024role} provide an exact approach integrating these decisions.
 In contrast to our model, these studies do, however, not consider bundling decisions.